zhanghangzhou/blog/Tool/IDEA/KeyMapping.md

 > Select Some Code Fragment, Choose try/catch, if, for etc... to Generate Code

 - Ctrl + Alt + V
-> Define select Some Code Fragment to a variable
+> Change select Some Code Fragment to a variable